UBC-DSCI/introduction-to-datascience-python/source/setup.md

 The advantage of JupyterLab Desktop over Docker is that it can be easier to install;
 Docker can sometimes run into some fairly technical issues (especially on Windows computers) that require expert troubleshooting.
-The downside of JupyterLab Desktop is that there is a (very) small chance that you may not end up with the right versions of all the python packages needed for the worksheets.
+The downside of JupyterLab Desktop is that there is a (very) small chance that you may not end up with the right versions of all the Python packages needed for the worksheets.
 Docker, on the other hand, *guarantees* that the worksheets will work exactly as intended.

-In this section, we will cover how to install JupyterLab Desktop, Git and the JupyterLab Git extension (for version control, as discussed in {numref}`Chapter %s <getting-started-with-version-control>`), and all of the python packages needed to run the code in this book.
+In this section, we will cover how to install JupyterLab Desktop, Git and the JupyterLab Git extension (for version control, as discussed in {numref}`Chapter %s <getting-started-with-version-control>`), and all of the Python packages needed to run the code in this book.
 ```{index} JupyterLab Desktop, git;installation
 ```